Plainfield parents, students rally to demand return to in-person learning as Will Co. struggles with positivity rate

 RELATED: Wheaton Warrenville South High School students fight for in-person learning, return of fall sports

+"We're not denying the existence of COVID.
+We know it's having an impact, but we hear the saying that the cure is worse than the disease, and we're truly seeing that," said Jerry Ewalt, Barrington parent.

+Will County, where Plainfield is located, forms the state's Region 7 along with Kankakee County, and that region continues to be subject to COVID-19 mitigation measures.
+The test positivity rate there is 7.6%, well above the target of below 5%, a metric some consider critical to getting kids back into the classroom.
+There is also a rate of new cases that is about double the target threshold.

-Plainfield school officials said they also want students and teachers back in schools, but it's just not safe to do so.
+Plainfield school officials said they also want students and teachers back in schools, but it's just not safe to do so yet.
 There are also various considerations when it comes to the school day.

 "Staffing issues.
 Substitute teacher issues.
 The pool of sub teachers, particularly out here in the suburbs, is extremely thin.
 Logistics issues.
 Safety protocols in terms of PPE, being able to get ahold of PPE, appropriate numbers of that," said Tom Hernandez, director of community relations for District 202.